A German shepherd can certainly make for a wonderful, loving companion, but the reality is that this is not a breed that will suit everyone.

 Before you consider owning a dog of any kind, you need to take time to choose a breed that is a good fit for you.
 You may love the look and qualities of a German shepherd, but that doesn’t mean he is a good fit for your home.

 German Shepherds are smart animals who were initially bred to be working dogs.

 When properly trained, this is a breed that will be determined and willing to work, which is not always something that goes over well in every home.

 You need to be able to provide four key elements if you wish to own a German shepherd.

 Socialization should begin as a puppy, as this will lead to a well-adjusted adult.
 Be prepared to put in some time and effort on this element.

-If you don’t properly assess your situation and take the time to be honest with yourself, you are going to end up with a very unhappy home, which includes the happiness of your dog.
+If you don’t properly assess your situation and take the time, to be honest with yourself, you are going to end up with a miserable home, which includes the happiness of your dog.
 If you know that time is not an issue, and that you have what it takes to look after a big, energetic dog, a German Shepherd may be the perfect breed for you.